 I found the Goal Zero Lighthouse Mini perfect for my camping needs.
 I used it mainly on its lowest setting to preserve battery life and still found that it emitted enough light for me to see.
 Because it is so small it is great to pack on regular car camping trips or lightweight camping trips.

 Finally, the quality of the design and durability is impressive and I would expect nothing less from Goal Zero.

-- Ability to charge other devices with USB port.
+- Ability to charge the lantern with the built-in hand crank.

 Black Diamond Apollo

-With an incredibly durable built and great features, the Black Diamond Apollo has been one of the best rechargeable lanterns on the market for the last few years.
+With an incredibly durable build and great features, the Black Diamond Apollo has been one of the best rechargeable lanterns on the market for the last few years.

 Beyond the battery backup, the Apollo has three folding legs and a hook on the top of the lantern that allow you to set up the lantern in almost any situation.

 Lastly, the ability to charge additional devices is always a welcome feature.

 - Long battery life on high (6 hours)